Escalation in Syria means EU less likely to soften stance on Russia

 Russia last week vetoed a French-drafted U.N.
 Security Council resolution demanding an immediate end to air strikes and military flights over Aleppo.

-EU foreign ministers will discuss next Monday the bloc's reaction to the devastating bombings of Aleppo.
+On Monday, EU foreign ministers will discuss the bloc's reaction to the devastating bombings of Aleppo.

 But Germany is seen as opposing new sanctions on Moscow and diplomats in Brussels cast doubt on chances for any swift move on that, saying there was no critical mass among EU states.